harvard-huit/hapi-k8s-deploy/README.md

 This package installs scripts that can run from the command line.
 In addition, the script deploys applications to the HAPI K8s Clusters.

 ## Install
+I made the `hapi-k8s-deploy` repository private.
+This was done because of default_vars.
+The `target_image_registry` has the AWS account number and thought that may be revealing sensitive information.

 git clone repository.

         cd hapi-k8s-deploy/